run-x/opta-docs/content/en/miscellaneous/environment_variables.md

 - "{layer_name}" refers to the current yml file's name
 - "{parent_name}" refers to the parent file's name
 - "{variables}" refers to [templatization variables](/miscellaneous/templatization)
+- "{parent.output}" where `output` is the name of one of parent module's outputs (consult the module reference for output names)